SichangHe/mdbook_katex_static_css/README.md

 ## Steps for your repository

-1. Copy `download_static_css.py` in this repository to the root of your repository.
+1. Copy `download_static_css.py` in this repository to the root of your mdBook project.
 1. Run the above script using Python 3.5 or a higher version to download the CSS and fonts.
 1. Include `katex.min.css` as additional CSS in `book.toml`: